2i2c-org/infrastructure/docs/contributing/code-review.md

    - Adding / removing admin users
    - Changing profile options available to the hub

-   Here are some examples of *novel* configuration:
+   Here are some examples of *novel* configuration that requires approval from a 2i2c engineer before merging:
    - Adding python code to `hub.extraConfig` to enable new functionality, such as adding a postgres database to each user pod.
    - Significant alterations to the shape of the user pod, such as setting